kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.abortStudy`

+**Hint**: There is a convenience function `jatos.addAbortButton` that already adds a button to your document including showing an confirmation box and options to change it to your needs.

 Aborts study.
 All previously submitted result data will be deleted.
 Afterwards the worker is redirected to the study end page.
 Data stored in the Batch Session or Group Session are uneffected by this.

 * _@param {optional string} message_ - Message that will be stored together with the study results and is accessible via JATOS' GUI result pages.
 The message can be max 255 characters long.